- Bachelor of Science in Meteorology from the Pennsylvania State University

 - Fellow, Massachusetts Institute of Technology Seminar XXI on Foreign Politics, International Relations, and National Interest.

 Dr. Titley is a nationally known expert in the field of climate, the Arctic, and National Security.
 He served as a naval officer for 32 years and rose to the rank of Rear Admiral.
 Dr. Titley’s career included duties as Commander, Naval Meteorology and Oceanography Command, Oceanographer and Navigator of the Navy, and Deputy Assistant Chief of Naval Operations for Information Dominance.
+He also served as Senior Military Assistant for the Director, Net Assessment in the Office of the Secretary of Defense.
 While serving in the Pentagon, Dr. Titley initiated and led the US Navy’s Task Force on Climate Change.
 After retiring from the Navy, Dr. Titley served as the Deputy Undersecretary of Commerce for Operations, the Chief Operating Officer position at the National Oceanic and Atmospheric Administration.

-In 2009 Dr. Titley was elected a Fellow of the American Meteorological Society and in 2011 was awarded an honorary Doctorate from the University of Alaska, Fairbanks.
+Dr. Titley is a Fellow of the American Meteorological Society and was awarded an honorary Doctorate from the University of Alaska, Fairbanks.